jeremyButtler/freezeTB/README.md

 Then run
   freezeTB: `freezeTB -sam reads.sam -prefix goodName`.

+You can also have freezeTB do the read mapping with `freezeTB -prefix goodName /path/to/fastq_pass/*.fastq*`.

 To get graphs
-  do: `graphAmpDepth.r -stats goodName-depths.tsv -who /usr/local/share/freezeTBFiles/amrDb.tsv -prefix goodName`
+  do: `graphAmpDepth.r -stats goodName-depths.tsv -amrs goodName-read-amrs.tsv -who /usr/local/share/freezeTBFiles/amrDb.tsv -prefix goodName`

 ### Windows: